alexihampson/be-nc-news/README.md

 ### GET /api/articles

 Returns an array listing all articles using `getAllArticles`, `selectTopicBySlug(slug)`, and `selectAllArticles()`.
 Can also be passed three possible queries; `topic` will filter based on the topic slug as can be seen in the pervious section, `sort_by` will select a key to sort by, and `order` takes either `asc` or `desc` to state whether response should be sorted ascendingly or decendingly.
+The response will also be paginated with a default size limit of 10, the limit can be changed by using the `limit` query and the page can be select using the `p` query.

 Response Format Example: